Ryuji Ito

 Ryuji Ito (伊東 竜二, Itō Ryūji) (born April 8, 1976) is a Japanese professional wrestler currently competing in Big Japan Pro Wrestling in the Deathmatch division.
-He is well known for his death match style of wrestling.

 Career

 Big Japan Pro Wrestling (1999–present)

 Ito, whose gimmick is reminiscent of the Mortal Kombat icon Liu Kang, has been known for competing in many deathmatches over the span of his career, including a Cage match variation which saw him defeat Kintaro Kanemura.
-Ito is perhaps most famous for participating in an infamous "Lightube Lightsaber match" in which he fought and defeated Abdullah Kobayashi.
-The match has since become a hit video among hardcore wrestling fans on the website YouTube.
+Ito participated in a "Lightube Lightsaber match" in which he fought and defeated Abdullah Kobayashi.

 In 2008, Ito competed at IWA East Coast's Masters of Pain, where he lost to Thumbtack Jack in the finals after defeating Drake Younger and Danny Havoc.
 He also wrestled in Chikara at The Global Gauntlet the same year.

-In addition to his gruesome matches, Ito has accumulated several championships over his career while working for both Big Japan Pro Wrestling and Dramatic Dream Team and has also feuded with both Shadow WX and Men's Teioh over his titles, making him a main eventer within both promotions.
+Ito has accumulated several championships over his career while working for both Big Japan Pro Wrestling and Dramatic Dream Team.
+He has also feuded with both Shadow WX and Men's Teioh over his titles.